 Simply walk in during office hours, give them a call or send them a message via email, on WhatsApp or LINE.
 There is also a 24/7 emergency support system in place.
 You see, our all-round carefree service provides you with the support you need to have the best Work and Travel experience of your life!

 There are some jobs in Japan you won’t need any Japanese skills for, for example teaching English in language schools and also working for moving, security and cleaning companies.
 If you are looking for a job in tourism or hospitality or if you already have skilled Canadian work experience, then you will need at least basic Japanese skills to be hired for these positions.

 For a running start into your professional life in Japan, we recommend booking at least 4 weeks of Language Lessons.
 This way, you will be well-prepared for your future professional career in Japan.

-Our Gold package is the extra bonus you will need if you have never been to Japan, want more initial support after your arrival and if you are looking for the extra comfort and security of pre-arranged accommodation and a language course already included in your package.
+Our Gold package is the extra bonus you will need if you have never been to Japan, want more initial support after your arrival and if you are looking for the extra comfort and security of pre-arranged accommodation already included in your package.